 The computer should be quiet, responsive, and performant.
 A noisy machine is irritating and has a substantial negative impact on productivity.
 Since the fans and hard drives generate most of the computer noise, we should aim to minimize their noise by choosing quiet components.
 Choosing the right casing also reduces noise.
 We can improve responsiveness by using installing the operating system and software on a solid-state drive and choosing fast random-access memory and a high-performance central processing unit.
 We should choose a graphics card that supports multiple monitors and is performant for graphics and scientific computing.
-I have written about my Desktop computer set up on the Hardware page.
+I have written about my Desktop computer set up on the Workstation page.

 When it comes to the workspace, we need to consider the light, air, and sound environment.
 We should avoid intense overhead lighting in workspaces.
 Intensive artificial lighting causes eye fatigue and reduces productivity.
 Instead, the workroom should have a large window, which lets in natural light.
 It also has a positive effect on mood and makes the room feel less like a prison cell.
 If you live in an unpolluted area, we should be able to open the window for fresh air.
 Otherwise, you have to consider buying an air purifier.